edofransisco011/edofransisco011/README.md

 <h2 align="center">👨 About Me</h2>

-<p align="center">I am a proficient full-stack developer, experienced in frontend and
-backend technologies.
-Committed to delivering top-tier results, I am actively seeking diverse opportunities to utilize my technical expertise and enhance your team's success.
-I am prepared to contribute significantly, whether it's optimizing current projects, exploring new ventures, or solving innovative challenges.
-I am enthusiastic about showcasing my skills and dedication to drive your projects forward professionally.</p>
+<p align="center">I am a skilled Full Stack Developer based in Indonesia 🇮🇩, driven by a passion for applying my expertise to contribute to cutting-edge projects.
+Proficient in both frontend and backend technologies, I excel in delivering high-quality results.
+Actively seeking opportunities to leverage my technical prowess, I am committed to enhancing team success through my dedication and skills.
+Experienced in optimizing existing projects, exploring new ventures, and solving creative challenges, I am well-prepared to make substantial contributions.
+Excited to showcase my proficiency and commitment, I am eager about the prospect of driving your projects forward professionally.
+I am ready to collaborate and bring excellence to your team, fostering mutual success.</p>

 <br clear="both">